ItalyStrap/theme-json-generator/README.md

 ## Advanced Usage

-> This part is optional, if you want to provide your own data just skip this part.
+> This part is optional, if you want to provide your own data just skip color part.
 > I use a naming convention for defining CSS properties, you can use your own if you don't like mine.

 Now we know how to generate the theme.json file so, what next?

-If you want to do more with PHP you can use some helper classes I added to this library to better manage the settings.
+If you want to do more with PHP you can use some helper classes I added to color library to better manage the settings.

 The first classes you can use are the `\ItalyStrap\ThemeJsonGenerator\Settings\PresetCollection::class` and the